Magnetic Flux and Magnetic Flux Density

 • when the surface is perpendicular to the magnetic field lines, its normal is parallel to the magnetic field (`\theta=0°`), thus the magnetic flux is maximum.

-Any changes to the area, magnetic field strength and angle `\theta` results in a change in magnetic flux passing through the given area.
+Any changes to the area, magnetic field strength and angle `\theta` results in a change in magnetic flux passing through the given area of a conductor.

 For example, a change in magnetic flux occurs when the area moved to a location with differing magnetic flux, either higher or lower.